DavidAshburn/lonepress/readme.txt

 	the easiest way is to make a php file in classes that simply lists them the watcher will pick these up and put them into your style.css

+*  WARNING
+	you have to watch the watcher, it will run out of heap memory occasionally, but also show you CSS errors if you make them just restart it if it runs out of memory

 //------------------------------------------------------------------------------------------------------------
 // Data Structures